📦Backup your node

-A good practice is to backup the entire node/.config/
+A good practice is to back up the entire node/.config/

 folder, which contains the store folder, the node keys files, and some necessary files if you have to import the node to a different machine.